National Stud and Gardens, Co Kildare

 • Eleven distinct garden areas – each reflects a chapter of Hearn’s life, from Victorian elegance to Japanese serenity.

-• Traditional structures – the Azumaya tea house offers a quiet spot for a cup of tea; the Sori Bashi bridge arches over a koi‑filled pond, and the Niwamon gate frames the entrance to the Japanese section.
+• Traditional structures – the Azumaya tea house, the Sori Bashi bridge over a koi‑filled pond, and the Niwamon gate framing the Japanese section.

 • Children’s discovery trail – a specially designed path introduces younger visitors to folklore, secret passages and interactive storytelling.